SnowyMouse/invader/README.md

                                16-bit-pcm.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -j --threads                 Set the number of threads to use for resampling.
+  -j --threads                 Set the number of threads to use for parallel
-                               Default: 1
+                               resampling and encoding.
+Default: CPU thread
+                               count
   -l --compress-level <lvl>    Set the compression level.
 This can be between
                                0.0 and 1.0.
 For Ogg Vorbis, higher levels result in better quality but worse sizes.
 For